Trekking to Gokyo Lakes and Everest base camp in early winter

 Lukla and Beyond.

 At our agreed time, I met Tara and drove to the domestic terminal to catch our flight to Lukla.
-Everything seemed to be on schedule; our flight was announced, we boarded the bus to take us to the aircraft.
-A few minutes later, the airline crew announced the delay in departure as the fog rolled in the runway, making visibility poor for planes to take off.
-Seventy minutes of delay, then there was a flurry of activities at the airport grounds, and soon we were driven to our aircraft, boarded the plane, and were airborne after 15 minutes.
-We reached Lukla airport in 25 minutes, and as usual, there were many activities with aircrafts landing and a rapid turnaround to return to Kathmandu.
-Our support crew consisting of Sundar and Dil, met us at Lukla.
+Everything seemed to be on schedule; our flight was announced, and we boarded the bus to take us to the aircraft.
+A few minutes later, the airline crew announced the delay in departure as the fog rolled on the runway, making visibility poor for planes to take off.
+Seventy minutes of uncertainty, then there was a flurry of activities at the airport grounds, and soon we were driven to our aircraft, boarded the plane, and were airborne after 15 minutes.
+We reached Lukla airport in 25 minutes, and as usual, there were many activities with aircraft landing and a rapid turnaround to return to Kathmandu.
+Our support crew consisting of Sundar and Dil met us at Lukla.
 We walked to our lodge to have some hot drinks.
-We decided to go further than our planned stopped at Phakding; instead, we opted to go on for a further two hours to Monjo’s village.
+We decided to go further than our planned stop at Phakding; instead, we opted to go on for two more hours to Monjo’s village.

 We stopped for lunch at Phakding and continued to Monjo.
 We got to our destination 5 hours after leaving Lukla.
-In just a short three days since I had left Lukla, the temperatures had plummeted.
-The daughter in law had taken over the Monjo Guesthouse.
+The temperatures had plummeted in just a short three days since I had gone to Lukla.
+The daughter-in-law had taken over the Monjo Guesthouse.
 She happened to be a former colleague of Sundar, and they had a great time catching up and speaking of their time working together.

 Namche Bazaar 3441m

-It was a blessing in disguise that we got to Monjo as this was a Saturday, and Namche has its weekly market.
+It was a blessing in disguise that we got to Monjo as this was a Saturday, and Namche had its weekly market.
 We would make it in time to witness this decades-old traditional market towards the end.
-We had a twenty-minute hike to reach the Sagarmatha National Park entrance, where registration takes place.
-Then, we proceeded towards Namche crossing the new high bridge (there are a total of 7 suspension bridges from Lukla to Namche).
+We had a twenty-minute hike to the Sagarmatha National Park entrance, where registration takes place.
+Then, we proceeded towards Namche crossing the new high bridge (seven suspension bridges from Lukla to Namche).
 There is a steep ascent to Namche from the last bridge, which happens to be the highest.
 We arrived in Namche in time to see the remaining traders with their goods and wares.
 It had been more than a couple of decades since I had witnessed this traditional market.
 It brought back some memories.
 We stepped into a local eatery to have some dumplings for lunch before checking into our rooms at our lodge.
-The temperatures had plummeted – it was – two degrees Celsius in the sun.
-We had an early dinner, discussed the next day’s program, and went early to bed.
+The temperatures had plummeted – two degrees Celsius in the sun.
+We had an early dinner, discussed the next day’s program, and went to bed early.